Carfax, Inc.: History

-Products and services
+On April 29, 2025, S&P Global announced their intent to separate their Mobility division into a standalone public company.

 Vehicle history reports

-The CARFAX Vehicle History Report is the company's best-known product.
+The CARFAX vehicle history report is the company's best-known product.
 A CARFAX Report can provide information about the number of owners a used car has had, accidents it has been in, title issues, whether it was a fleet vehicle, and its maintenance record, among other aspects of its history.